We weigh up the pros and cons of both types of fuels to help you decide which will be the most cost efficient for your particular needs.

-If you are thinking about purchasing a new car then even the most basic research will reveal that on average a diesel car can cost around £1,400 more than its petrol equivalent.
+Basic research will reveal that on average a diesel car can cost around £1,400 more than its petrol equivalent.

 In the second-hand market, choosing a diesel engine model over petrol begins to make more sense.
 There's a couple of reasons for this:

-Second-hand diesels tend to be more in demand because of their reputation for providing better economy and having lower tax rates thanks to their lower CO2 emissions.
+They tend to be more in demand because of their reputation for providing better economy and having lower tax rates thanks to their lower CO2 emissions.